Last Updated on

 While bassists often choose the Boss OC-3 for its ability to deliver -1 or -2 sub octave sounds with excellent Boss quality, the OC-3 also has adherents in the guitar world as it can also track in a polyphonic mode.

-Level knobs for Direct, - 1 octave; level knob for poly, - 2 octave or drive (distortion) setting; 3 position knob for the latter, Boss footswitch with battery compartment
+Best Octave Pedal, Level knobs for Direct, - 1 octave; level knob for poly, - 2 octave or drive (distortion) setting; 3 position knob for the latter, Boss footswitch with battery compartment

-For guitarists seeking ultra low sounds for their chords with or without a fuzz, the Boss OC-3 is one of the few affordable choices in the market apart from the Mooer Pure Octave review (see above).
+For guitarists seeking ultra low sounds for their chords with or without a fuzz, the Boss OC-3 is one of the few affordable choices in the market apart from the Mooer Pure Best Octave Pedal review (see above).

 Pitch and Harmonic Shifters Review